luk-kop/verus-stake-notification/README.md

 ## Features
 * The project uses Python script and AWS services to notify the user about the new staking reward (stake) in the VRSC wallet.
-* The `Terraform` tool or `boto3` AWS SDK for Python are used to build and destroy dedicated environment in the AWS Cloud.
+* The `Terraform` tool is used to build and destroy dedicated environment in the AWS Cloud.
+* The Amazon S3 bucket and DynamoDB table are used as backend for `Terraform` **remote state file**.
 * The `check_new_stake.py` script can be run at regular intervals on the host running the VRSC wallet (with cronjob or systemd timer).
 If a new stake arrives, the script calls the **API Gateway** in AWS Cloud (with POST method).
 * When the **API Gateway** URL is invoked:
   - the AWS resources will send email notification to a selected address;